-- 5.54 There has been significant progress so far towards meeting the BDP allocation in this Growth Area with the residential and retail allocations having already been exceeded.
-All 87 new dwelling completions this year were at the former Selly Oak Hospital site. - 5.55 15,937m2 of employment floorspace is currently under construction at the former Birmingham Battery Site, with a further 61,515m2 having outline planning approval at the same site.
+- 5.65 There has been significant progress so far towards meeting the BDP allocation in this Growth Area with the residential and retail allocations having already been exceeded.
+22 of the 31 new dwellings completions were at Selly Hill Road. - 5.66 15,937sq. m of employment floorspace is currently under construction at the former Birmingham Battery Site, with a further 61,515sq. m having outline planning approval at the same site.